-Imagine that on your next visit to South Africa, you're invited to a braai.
-You are nicely settled down with an impala steak or perhaps a potjiekos, but what do you drink with it?
+Imagine that on your next visit to South Africa, you're invited to a local braai.
+You're nicely settled down with an impala steak or perhaps a potjiekos, but what do you drink with it?
 South Africans are known for being enthusiastic beer drinkers.
 They also produce some of the world's best wines (worthy of a whole encyclopedia on their own).
 But that's by no means the whole story.
-As with the country's food, South Africa's drinks have been influenced by the different cultures that have either colonized or been introduced to the country throughout its long history.
+As with its food, South Africa's drinks have been influenced by the different cultures that have either colonized or been introduced to the country throughout its long history.

-Van der Hum liqueur: this wonderfully aromatic liqueur is a blend of brandy, wine, naartje (mandarin oranges/satsumas) peel and spices.
-It was distilled here for centuries by housewives before it was bottled officially.
+Van der Hum Liqueur: This wonderfully aromatic liqueur is a blend of brandy, wine, naartjie (satsuma) peel and spices.
+It was distilled in South Africa for centuries by housewives before it was bottled officially.
 It is named after Admiral Van der Hum of the Dutch East India Company fleet who is said to have been 'fond of it to the point of distraction'.

 Wine: Jan van Riebeeck produced South Africa's first recorded wine in 1659.
 French Huguenots arrived 20 years later and from that moment on, South African wines began to make their mark on the world.
 Pinotage is South Africa's signature variety, made from a red wine grape that was bred here in 1925.
 Head to the Cape Winelands to taste it at its source.

 Amasi: Called amasi in Zulu and Xhosa and maas in Afrikaans, the English term for this popular local drink is fermented milk.
 It has a similar taste and texture to plain yoghurt or cottage cheese, and can be drunk straight or served over pap (a kind of maize porridge).
 Traditionally amasi is unpasteurized, but pasteurized forms are now sold commercially.